My Cross Country Ski Training

 min jump rope, then all exercises as many as can do in 1min (go fast):

 Russian Twist with 15 lb.

 Single Leg Box Jumps

 Telemark Jumps (30 sec)

-Pulldowns on Weight Machine R, L and Both Arms with weight
+Pulldowns on my home gym R, L, then Both Arms with weight

 warmup cycling w. a bit of resistance and gradually faster cadence

 Then all exercises as many as can do in 1min (go fast): 1minON/30secOFF:

 Pulldowns on Weight Machine Right then Left Arm.
 Engage core.

 Double Leg Box Jumps